wp-plugins/photo-gallery/readme.txt

 2.8.5 Cut.
 You can cut images and directories.
 2.8.6 Paste.
 You can paste copied/cut images and directories.
 2.8.7 Remove items.
 You can remove any amount of items from the list.
 2.8.8 Upload files.
-You can upload images from your PC and computer using this feature.
-Multi-upload is also possible here.
+You can upload images from your PC and other devices using this feature.
+Multi-upload is also possible.
+Important!
+Before uploading an image, you should provide dimensions for the generated thumbnail at the top of the Media Upload window or leave it to default value set in the Thumbnail options (Options Menu).
 2.8.9 View options: View thumbnails.
 Displays images in Thumbnail view.
 View list.
 Displays images in list view.
+To view the uploaded items, you should Press Back button.
 Now let`s explore the individual image options.
 Refer to the buttons on the right side and below.
 2.9 Set Watermark.
 You can apply the created watermark by checking the image you want to add the watermark to and pressing the button.
 The watermark can be created in Options menu of the product.
 2.10 Reset.
 You can reset the images to the default by selecting multiple/all images and pressing this button.
 It will remove all kind of changes, including crop, rotate and watermark.